uwhackweek/uwhackweek.github.io/README.md

-# Univeristy of Washington eScience Institute Hackweeks
+# University of Washington eScience Institute Hackweeks

-This is a public landing page for our 'uwhackeek' organization.
+This is a public landing page for our 'uwhackweek' organization.

 You probably want to: